Stoneware clay, ceramic decals.

 Hidden within one of the crevices is a raw, open gash.
-The autobiographical message is to be careful when delving into memories because you don't know where they will lead you, they are visceral and if you delve too deeply, you might get hurt.
+The autobiographical message is to be careful when delving into memories because you don't know where they will lead you and if you delve too deeply, you might get hurt.
 The piece resembles viscera, a knot in the guts.

 Moreover, contracts can fail.
 Memories are not to be relied upon as fact because people remember the same events differently.
 Contract is not only a noun, but a verb meaning to draw back from, to diminish.
 It is what happens when we flinch from pain.